Habiba-Ijaz/devops-learning-log/day05.md

 - How to search for a specific process (grep)
 - How to stop a process (kill)

 Confusing part: I was confused about the difference between ps -el | grep <process name> and ps aux | grep <process name> commands.
+Understanding how to run an app and still use terminal at the same time (learned about running apps from GUI instead of terminal).